Weston family

-The Weston family is a prominent Canadian-origin family of businesspeople with global interests primarily in food and clothing ventures.
+The Weston family is a prominent family of businesspeople that was founded in Canada and eventually developed global business interests, primarily in the food and retail sectors.
 The family operations began with the purchase of a bakery in 1884 by American-born Canadian George Weston in Toronto, Ontario.
-Since then, his family members have also branched to Ireland and the United Kingdom.
+Over the course of subsequent decades, his descendants also established themselves in the United Kingdom, Ireland and the United States.

 Through George Weston Limited and various holding companies, the Canadian branch of the Weston family currently owns or controls over 200 companies, including the Loblaws supermarket chain and the Shoppers Drug Mart pharmacy chain.
 Among their other businesses, members of this branch own or control several additional retailers, including Holt Renfrew in Canada.
 They previously owned other upscale department stores in the Selfridges Group, including Selfridges in the UK, Brown Thomas and Arnotts in Ireland, and De Bijenkorf in the Netherlands.

 The main holding company of the British branch of the family is Wittington Investments.
 79.2% of this company belongs to a British charitable trust called the Garfield Weston Foundation, with the balance owned by various family members.
 Wittington Investments owns a majority stake in Associated British Foods (which itself owns the discount clothing chain Primark), and 100% of British retailers Fortnum & Mason and Heal's.

-In 2021, The Sunday Times named the Weston family among the most charitable people for the last 20 years, with donations of £1.661 billion.
+In 2021, The Sunday Times named the Weston family among the most charitable people over the past 20 years, with donations of £1.661 billion.

 Wealth

 In 2018, the Westons were named Ireland's richest family for the tenth year running, with a wealth of €11.42 billion.

-In the Sunday Times Rich List 2020 ranking of the wealthiest people in the UK, "Guy Weston, Galen Weston Jr., George G. Weston and family" were placed 8th with an estimated family fortune of £10.53 billion.
+In the Sunday Times Rich List 2020 ranking of the wealthiest people in the UK, "Guy Weston, Galen Weston Jr., George G. Weston and family" placed 8th in the list, with an estimated family fortune of £10.53 billion.